 The final bounty – Chitta Katha Lake:

 The lake is lovely.
-Many blogs on the internet claim that its beauty is unrivaled, and we agree.
+Many blogs claim that its beauty is unrivaled, and we agree.

 Fast Facts: